dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/DPD 2025 Programme.md

 Break 15:53 – 15:58

 ### 2nd Session 15:58 – 16:59 ###
-Moderated by Felix Bieker (ULD - Office of the Data Protection Commissioner of Schleswig-Holstein)
+Moderated by Maciej Otmianowski (Vrije Universiteit Brussel)

 15:58 – 16:06 Laura Drechsler, Centre for IT and IP Law (CiTiP)/State Archives of Belgium/Open Universiteit, Archiving the European citizen